Let the Right One In (film): Screenplay

 Lindqvist had insisted on writing the screenplay himself.
 Alfredson, who had no familiarity with the vampire and horror genres, initially expressed skepticism at having the original author do the adaptation, but found the result very satisfying.
 Many of the minor characters and events from the book were removed, and focus directed primarily on the love story between the two leads.
 In particular, many aspects of the character Håkan, including him being a paedophile, were toned down, and his relationship with Eli was mostly left open to interpretation.
 Alfredson felt that the film could not deal with such a serious theme as pedophilia in a satisfying manner, and that this element would detract from the story of the children and their relationship.
 Still, the film provided a few hints, of which Alfredson mentions one in the director's comments (Håkan likes children, for the wrong reasons).

 A key passage in the novel details what happens when a vampire enters a room uninvited, an action that traditional vampire lore usually prohibits.
 Alfredson originally wanted to omit this from the film, but Ajvide Lindqvist was adamant that it had to be included.
 Alfredson was initially nervous about the scene.
 He realised in post-production that the sound effects and music made it "American, in a bad way", and had to be removed for the scene to work.
 The result, which shows Eli slowly beginning to bleed from her eyes, ears, and pores, received positive notices from many critics.
 Peter Bradshaw of The Guardian described it as a "haemophilia of rejection".

 The novel presents Eli as an androgynous boy, castrated centuries before by a sadistic vampire nobleman.
+Following this revelation, the novel switches the pronouns referring to Eli from "she" to "he".
 The film handles the issue of Eli's gender more ambiguously: a brief scene in which Eli changes into a dress offers a glimpse of a suggestive scar but no explicit elaboration.
 When Oskar asks Eli to become his girlfriend, Eli tries to tell Oskar "I'm not a girl".
 An actress plays Eli's character, but her voice was considered to be too high pitched, so it was dubbed by voice actress Elif Ceylan.
 According to an interview with the director, as the film was originally conceived, flashbacks explained this aspect in more detail, but these scenes were eventually cut.
-In the novel, his vampiric characteristics are also more explicit: Eli can thus transform his hands and feet into real clawed claws, and can also deploy a membrane between his arms and his body to fly.
+In the novel, his vampiric characteristics are also more explicit: Eli can transform his hands and feet into claws, and can also deploy a membrane between his arms and his body to fly.
 In the end, Ajvide Lindqvist was satisfied with the adaptation.
 When Alfredson showed him eight minutes of footage for the first time, he "started to cry because it was so damn beautiful".
 He subsequently described the film as a "masterpiece".
 "It doesn't really matter that [Alfredson] didn't want to do it the way I wanted it in every respect.
 He could obviously never do that.
 The film is his creative process", he said.